morphed

 Best for: Designers, illustrators, and creative professionals who prioritize artistic quality above speed or cost.
 If your work lives on portfolio sites, social feeds, or print, Midjourney produces the most visually compelling output.

 OpenAI replaced DALL-E with GPT Image 1.5 inside ChatGPT in December 2025, and the upgrade is substantial.
 Built directly into the GPT-5 architecture (not a separate diffusion model bolted on), it understands conversational prompts better than any competitor.
-Describe what you want in plain English, and you get accurate results on the first try.

 The iterative workflow is the real strength.
 Say "make the background warmer" or "remove the person on the left" and the model understands context from previous generations.
 GPT Image 1.5 also generates images up to 4x faster than GPT Image 1 and costs 20% less via the API.